Abby May: Early life

 Abigail May came from a prominent New England family.
 On her mother's side, she was born into the families of Sewall and Quincy.
-Her mother, Dorothy Sewall, was the great-granddaughter of Samuel Sewall, a presiding judge of the Salem witch trials.
+Her mother, Dorothy Sewall, was great-granddaughter of Samuel Sewall, a presiding judge of Salem witch trials.
 Her father, Colonel Joseph May, was a lauded Unitarian layman.
 As a child she did not regularly attend a formal school.

 Rather, she was educated in history, languages, and sciences by her tutor Abigail Allyn in Duxbury, Massachusetts.
 She was introduced to her future husband, Amos Bronson Alcott in Brooklyn, Connecticut.
 Abigail May later applied for an assistant position in Alcott's school in Boston.
 They married in 1830 and collaborated on projects such as the failed utopian community Fruitlands and the Temple School.

 Activism

 A woman suffragist and an activist for the temperance movement, the poor, and the abolition of slavery, Abigail May Alcott imbued strong values in her four children.
 She and her husband served as stationmasters on the Underground Railroad.

 According to her second daughter, author Louisa May Alcott, she "always did what came to her in the way of duty and charity, and let pride, taste, and comfort suffer for love's sake".
 Such humanitarian ideals extended beyond her household to the city of Boston, Massachusetts, where she accepted a full-time job as a social worker in 1848.